 Navigation skills are those skills related to map reading and compass use independent of any physical components related to moving through the terrain.
 Skills otherwise related to the technical rules of the sport such as checking control codes to confirm you are at the right control are also considered navigation skills in this context.
 These skills span the complete range from holding a map 'properly' in one hand to micro-optimization of route choices and similar tactical navigational decisions.

 Running skills are those skills related to running economy or form, including travelling on trails, through various types of terrain, and going over, under, and around various obstacles.
 Skills developed in early stages such as agility, balance, and coordination are also considered here as they lead directly into more obvious running skills.
 The physical capacities (endurance, speed, power, etc.) involved in running are not considered here.

-The physical and training practices in this domain have been framed in terms best practices to apply at each ofthe LTAD stages.
+The physical and training practices in this domain have been framed in terms of best practices to apply at each of the LTAD stages.
 Practices include workout types and training frequencies to use at different stages as well as the underlying knowledge and skills required to train as a competitive athlete - tapering, recovery and regeneration, etc.

 Psychological skills are those mental skills related to staying positive, focused, and motived in training and competition.
 These skills include goal setting, visualization, emotional and distraction control and more.

 Life skills are those other skills not directly related to an athlete's training and competition that nonetheless can have a large impact on their performance as well as their overall health and well-being.
 These skills include a variety of sport-life balance, relationships, travel skills, media savvy, nutrition and hydration, time-management and more.
 Many people dismiss the importance of life skills, yet they can have an immense impact on an athlete's ability to perform to their capacity.